ShamonMA/AWS-CLUOD-SERVICES/README.md

 # AWS Cloud Architecture & Process Blueprints

-This repository serves as a professional portfolio of architectural diagrams and step-by-step process flows for AWS cloud services.
-These blueprints demonstrate advanced implementation patterns for serverless compute, event-driven messaging, relational databases, and automated CI/CD pipelines.
+This repository provides a collection of architectural blueprints and step-by-step process flows for AWS cloud services.
+It demonstrates advanced implementation patterns for serverless compute, event-driven messaging, relational databases, and automated CI/CD pipelines.

 ---